UTNuclearRoboticsPublic/cca_spot/README.md

-# Closed-chain Affordance Planning for NRG Spot using ROS2
+# Closed-Chain Affordance Planning for NRG Spot using ROS2
-This repository contains the `cca_spot` package to implement the closed-chain affordance planning framework on the NRG Spot robot.
+This repository contains the `cca_spot` package, which implements the closed-chain affordance planning framework on the manipulator-integrated Boston Dynamics Spot robot.

 ## Build and Install Instructions:
 1. Install the closed-chain affordance planning libraries by following instructions from the following repository:
    [Link to instructions](https://github.com/UTNuclearRoboticsPublic/closed_chain_affordance_ros.git)

-2. Clone this repository onto your local machine ROS2 workspace `src` folder:
+2. Clone this repository onto your machine ROS2 workspace `src` folder:
    ```
    cd ~/<ros2_ws_name>/src
    ```